RayHightower/RayHightower.com/_posts/2022-05-23-showbiz-advertising-real-estate.markdown

 * Matt house-hacked a duplex in Brooklyn, NY.
 Through that process, he learned about air rights, fried chicken restaurants, mosquito breeding, and zoning ordinances.

-* During his move from New York to Florida, Matt learned that an investor needs to move quickly to make an offer on a cherished deal, before the deal gets lost to another buyer.
+* During his move from New York to Florida, Matt learned that an investor needs to act quickly to make an offer on a cherished deal, before the deal gets lost to another buyer.

 Every challenge shaped Matt into a stronger real estate entrepreneur.
 Today Matt invests in larger real estate deals via syndication.
-Individuals trust Matt enough to invest their money right beside him, and they benefit from his expertise along the way.
+People trust Matt enough to invest their money right beside him, and they benefit from his expertise along the way.

 ### Leveraging Expertise Beyond Real Estate

-One point I really enjoyed: Through his real estate journey, Matt earned enough time and money to re-invest in performance arts, particurly Broadway productions.
+One point I really enjoyed: Through his real estate journey, Matt earned enough time and money to re-invest in the artistic world he loved in his youth, Broadway productions.
 He was an early investor in the play _Hamilton_, which went on to become an amazing success.
-The book describes how many stage productions are structured as limited partnerships which are similar in form to real estate syndications.
+Many stage productions are structured as limited partnerships which are similar in form to real estate syndications.

-After spending [10,000 hours](/blog/2012/09/03/10000-hours-of-practice/) learning real estate syndication, Matt is well-suited to invest in Broadway plays.
+Therefore, after spending [10,000 hours](/blog/2012/09/03/10000-hours-of-practice/) learning real estate syndication, Matt is well-suited to invest in Broadway plays.
 Transferrable learning is a wonderful thing!

 ### Trust, But Verify

-The author shares steps that an investor must take when vetting a deal or a sponsor.
-He always checks multiple data points to ensure that given facts are accurate.
+Successful real estate syndicators enjoy investing in deals structured by their peers.
+They have the money to invest and the expertise to perform proper due diligence.
+Matt shares some pointers on what to look for when investing passively.
 His policy is trust, but verify.

 ### Meeting the Author

 I had the honor of meeting Matt Picheny in Florida late last year.
 We were at a gathering of real estate investors orchestrated by [Rod Khleif](https://www.linkedin.com/in/rodkhleif/).
 Matt was enthusiastically promoting his book, which was available for pre-order on Amazon.
 A brief conversation with Matt convinced me to pre-order on the spot.

 ### Matt's Generosity

 In early April 2022, during another Rod Khleif gathering in Florida, I learned that Matt was giving copies of his book to every member of the 600-person audience.
 So now I have two copies!
 If you want my extra copy, ping me via the [contact form](/contact) on this site.
-If it's still available, send me your physical address and the book is yours.
+If the book is still available, you can send me your physical address and I'll send the book to you.
+If you're in Arizona, I might hand it to you personally!